skippbox/ansible-cloudstack/README.md

 Setup cloudstack
 ----------------

-Create a `~/.cloudstack.ini` file with your creds and cloudstack endpoint:
+Create a `~/.cloudstack.ini` file with your creds and cloudstack endpoint, for example:

     [cloudstack]
     endpoint = https://api.exoscale.ch/compute